Hillsborough disaster

-The first coroner's inquests into the Hillsborough disaster, completed in 1991, concluded with verdicts of “accidental death” in respect of all the deceased.
+The first coroner's inquests into the Hillsborough disaster, completed in 1991, concluded with verdicts of "accidental death" in respect of all the deceased.
 Families disputed the findings, and fought to have the case re-opened.
 In 1997 Lord Justice Stuart-Smith concluded that there was no justification for a new inquiry.
-Private prosecutions brought by the Hillsborough Families Support Group against Duckenfield and his deputy Bernard Murray failed in 2000.
+Private prosecutions brought by the Hillsborough Family Support Group against Duckenfield and his deputy Bernard Murray failed in 2000.
 In 2009 a Hillsborough Independent Panel was formed to review the evidence.
-Reporting in 2012, it confirmed Taylor's 1990 criticisms and revealed details about the extent of police efforts to shift blame onto fans, the role of other emergency services and the error of the first coroner's inquests.
+Reporting in 2012, it confirmed Taylor's 1990 criticisms and revealed details about the extent of police efforts to shift blame onto fans, the role of other emergency services and the errors of the first coroner's inquests.
 The panel's report resulted in the previous findings of accidental death being quashed, and the creation of new coroner's inquests.
 It also produced two criminal investigations led by police in 2012: Operation Resolve to look into the causes of the disaster, and by the Independent Police Complaints Commission (IPCC) to examine actions by police in the aftermath.

 The second coroner's inquests were held from 1 April 2014 to 26 April 2016.
 They ruled that the supporters were unlawfully killed owing to grossly negligent failures by police and ambulance services to fulfil their duty of care.
 The inquests also found that the design of the stadium contributed to the crush, and that supporters were not to blame for the dangerous conditions.
 Public anger over the actions of their force during the second inquests led to the suspension of the SYP chief constable, David Crompton, following the verdict.
 In June 2017, six people were charged with offences including manslaughter by gross negligence, misconduct in public office and perverting the course of justice for their actions during and after the disaster.
 The Crown Prosecution Service subsequently dropped all charges against one of the defendants.